mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 previous section on hashing, the test in bitcoin mining involves finding a hash that is lower than a given target.
 The *difficulty* value in the block header specifies what that target value is.
-The way this works is quite technical and is not necessary to understand bitcoin mining, however if you are curious I have included it in the annex (the final section of this article).
-The basic principle however is simple - increasing the difficulty lowers the target value so that miners will have to put in more hashing attempts, and decreasing the difficulty raises the target value so that miners will have to put in fewer hashing attempts.
+The way this works is quite technical and is not necessary to understand bitcoin mining; however, if you are curious, I have included it in the annex (the final section of this article).
+The basic principle, however, is simple - increasing the difficulty lowers the target value so that miners will have to put in more hashing attempts, and decreasing the difficulty raises the target value so that miners will have to put in fewer hashing attempts.

 Finally the *nonce* is something we have already discussed in the section on hashing.
 The only difference here is that with bitcoin the nonce is an integer.